 Stop killing time by shopping.
 It’s unproductive and results in having more stuff that you don’t care about.
-This is also a good time to start to observe a “one-in, one-out” rule.
-For every new thinig you bring into the home, out has to go one.
+This is also a good time to start to observe a "one-in, one-out" rule.
+For every new thing you bring into the home, one has to go out.

 Just like magazines, TV is filled with advertising.
 At a minimum, cut out the commercials.

 Find others with similar interests and share larger or expensive items that you don’t need daily.
 For instance, if you know others that are building their own house do you all really need your own compressor?
 Sharing tools can be made a lot easier if you also share your build space.

 Stay focused on your goals by reviewing your plan regularly.